yecril71pl/cpp-docs.pl-pl/docs/data/oledb/crowset-class.md

 #### <a name="parameters"></a>Parametry

 *pRowset*<br/>
-podczas Wskaźnik do interfejsu `IRowset`, który ma zostać skojarzony z tą klasą.
+podczas Wskaźnik do `IRowset` interfejsu, który ma być skojarzony z tą klasą.

 ## <a name="crowsetdelete"></a><a name="delete"></a>CRowset::D Usuń